-The Graduate Record Exam is required by most universities in the United States.
+GRE: The GRE General Test is required by most universities in the United States.
 It is used not only for purposes of admission but also sometimes used (in conjunction with other criteria) to award fellowships, teaching assistantships and research assistantships.
 The general exam tests three areas.
 Verbal reasoning has sections of text-completion, sentence equivalents and reading comprehension.
 There are no longer analogies or antonyms on the revised test.
 Quantitative reasoning involves quantitative comparison and problem solving covering arithmetic, algebra and geometry.
 There are both multiple choice questions and numeric entry questions.
 An on-screen calculator has been added to the revised test.
 The analytical writing section (‘present your perspective on an issue’ writing task and ‘analyze an argument’ writing task) has been updated to require more focused responses.
 For each essay task, you will be given one topic rather than a choice of topics.

 The GRE is administered via computer at testing facilities across the country and year-round at computer-based test centers.
 An official score is available immediately.
 Official score reports will be mailed to recipient institutions 10-15 days after you complete the test (provided you complete the writing tasks on the computer).

 For detailed information about test fees, test center locations, preparation materials, the search service, etc. see the comprehensive GRE website at www.gre.org .
 Additional preparation help, including materials, free workshops and fee-based prep classes, is offered by vendors such as Kaplan and Princeton Review.

-Getting these letters, which are very important in the application process, seems to cause the most stress for students.
+Letters of Recommendation: Getting these letters, which are very important in the application process, seems to cause the most stress for students.
 Typically, you will need to contact three writers.
 Depending upon the requirements of your program they may be from faculty, internship supervisors, employers or others who can confidently discuss your potential for graduate-level work.
 Be sure to give your references plenty of time to write the letters.
 For help figuring out how to approach potential references, contact the Center for Career & Professional Development.

-The statement of purpose (sometimes referred to as the “essay” or “personal statement”) is your opportunity to state who you are, where you are coming from and where you are going professionally.
+Statement of Purpose: The statement of purpose (sometimes referred to as the “essay” or “personal statement”) is your opportunity to state who you are, where you are coming from and where you are going professionally.
 The statement is typically 2-3 pages (typed, double-spaced) and should be an essay of the highest quality.
 Graduate Admission Essays by Donald Asher is available in the Center for Career & Professional Development’s Career Cafe to assist you in getting started in writing your personal statement.
 Additionally, critiques of your essay may be arranged by appointment with a Center team member.
 Your advisor or a faculty member may also be able to assist you.
 For more information, please download “Write the Right Personal Statement .”

-Admissions committees are interested in knowing how much and what types of experience you have had in your field.
+Experience: Admissions committees are interested in knowing how much and what types of experience you have had in your field.
 The place to discuss your experience is in the statement of purpose.
 You might include internships, independent study research experiences, capstones, applicable employment, laboratory assignments, etc. Such opportunities demonstrate that you have the experience and commitment necessary as you pursue your professional goals.

-Typically, these awards consist of research and teaching assistantships, tuition fee waivers and fellowships.
+Institutional: Typically, these awards consist of research and teaching assistantships, tuition fee waivers and fellowships.
 Awards are usually based upon merit rather than financial need and are instrumental in recruiting candidates to their programs.
 The application process is usually included as part of the admissions application.
 The deadline to apply for these awards, however, is often much earlier than program deadlines (typically December-March).

-Applying for this assistance is a separate process in addition to applying for admission.
+Federal and State: Applying for this assistance is a separate process in addition to applying for admission.
 At some schools, applying for Federal aid and institutional support are combined.
 In all instances, you will be required to complete a FAFSA (Free Application for Federal Student Aid) form.
 You will only need to complete one FAFSA as there is a section you can use to have the data sent to multiple institutions.

 Some schools may require a supplemental application.
 This usually occurs when schools combine the awarding of Federal and institutional aid.
 This may not be a free service, so check with each school to make sure it is required.
 For comprehensive information online about financing graduate school, including downloading the FAFSA, see www.finaid.org .

-This body encompasses local, national and international organizations, foundations and corporations.
+Private Sector: This body encompasses local, national and international organizations, foundations and corporations.
 Funds are available to support graduate education in a number of ways.
 Fellowships primarily provide for living expenses and, in some instances, payment of tuition and fees.
 Recipients benefit from these funds as they are usually free to utilize them at the college of their choice.
 Application deadlines vary, so start your investigation early.

-Timeline for Fall Applications
+Timeline for Applications

-Begin the exploration process via the Center for Career & Professional Development, the Internet and by talking to faculty at SU and on other campuses.
+Spring: Begin the exploration process via the Center for Career & Professional Development, the Internet and by talking to faculty at SU and on other campuses.
 Pave the way for asking for letters of recommendation.

-Prepare seriously for entrance exams.
+Summer: Prepare seriously for entrance exams.
 Start a draft of your statement of purpose.

-Take entrance exams.
+Fall: Take entrance exams.
 Complete your statement of purpose.
 Finish gathering letters of recommendation.
 By the end of the fall semester, turn in all applications to meet priority deadlines for funding and admission.